abbyarmada/MR-eBook-Downloader/README.md

 - `ebook` folder where all ebooks will downloaded.
 - `temp` stores the temporary data.
 At the end this folder should be deleted.
 - `udpate.data` saves data over the downloaded ebooks, do not **deleted!** If you want to update or download the ebooks again it will only download the new ones.
-- `noEbookFound.txt` stores the threads where no ebook was found.
+- `noEbookFound.txt` stores a list of threads where no ebook was found.

 ### Expert settings
 Faster download: edit in `MrDeDownloader.py` the line `using_core = 4`, change the number to a higher count.
 Have in mind that this will strain your PC and the MR server.